 Greenhouse gas emissions in the industrial sector

-Over the last 31 years, German industry has already taken significant climate action steps and has achieved considerable mitigations to greenhouse gas emissions.
+Over the last 32 years, German industry has already taken significant climate action steps and has achieved considerable mitigations to greenhouse gas emissions.
 These reductions have been largely achieved by energy-efficient technologies and process optimisation as well as the general reuse of waste heat.
-As a result, industrial emissions have decreased by around 36 percent between 1990 and 2021.
+As a result, industrial emissions have decreased by around 41 percent between 1990 and 2022.
 This process has gone hand in hand with a significant increase in value creation.
-Since 2005, however, greenhouse gas emissions in industry have declined only moderately.

 Causes of greenhouse gas emissions from industry